 Our babysitter interview questions can help you weed out unsuitable candidates.

-And always be look out for bad babysitter warning signs and take action if you suspect anything.
+Always be on the lookout for bad babysitter warning signs and take action if you suspect anything.

 Some parents may choose to install nanny cams for added peace of mind.
-If you're considering this, read this article first: Is it legal to record a babysitter and learn what you can and can't do in your country.
+If you're considering this, read this article first: Is it legal to record a babysitter and learn what the law says you can and can't do in your country.

 The idea that male babysitters are inherently less safe than female babysitters is inaccurate and based on faulty assumptions.
-There are babysitters of both genders that are great, as well as awful ones.
+There are truly great babysitters of both genders, and those that are awful, as well.

 See our Complete guide to babysitter pay to learn what costs to expect in your situation.